yadvi12/yadvi12/README.md

 ⮞ Aside from coding, I am also a Melophile.
 Spotify is my constant companion.
 <br>
 ⮞ Writing blog posts about things that trip up people I mentor or something I am learning is one of my favorite pastimes.
-So don't forget to check out my digital garden🌷 at [Medium](https://medium.com/@iivday21) or [LinkedIn](https://www.linkedin.com/in/yadvibhalla1210/detail/recent-activity/posts/).
+So don't forget to check out my digital garden🌷 on [Medium](https://medium.com/@iivday21) or [LinkedIn](https://www.linkedin.com/in/yadvibhalla1210/detail/recent-activity/posts/).
 <br>
 ⮞ As a side hustle, I am a Resume Writer and a LinkedIn Trainer.
-Having trouble revamping your LinkedIn profile or unsure what to include in your Resume?
+Have trouble revamping your LinkedIn profile or unsure what to include in your Resume?
 I can help.
 <br>

 <!-- ⮞ I am Yadvi and I love Linux.
 What fascinates me so much about Linux is the fact that Linux is open source and it has gained so much popularity in the corporate world.
 The spark I was missing ignited the moment I realized the power of open source and code.